 In 1949, at the end of the Chinese Civil War, the Nationalist forces of the Kuomintang were forced to retreat to Taiwan, taking with them some 600,000 soldiers and families.
-Under Chiang Kai-shek’s military regime, these soldiers remained armed and ready to fight for recovery of the mainland.
-This d...(Read more)
+Under Chiang Kai-shek’s military regime, these soldiers remained armed and ready to fight for recovery of the mainland. ...(Read more)

 In 1949, at the end of the Chinese Civil War, the Nationalist forces of the Kuomintang were forced to retreat to Taiwan, taking with them some 600,000 soldiers and families.
 Under Chiang Kai-shek’s military regime, these soldiers remained armed and ready to fight for recovery of the mainland.
 This dream remained unfulfilled, and Taiwan remained under martial law for nearly 40 years.
 The director interviews her father and his friends, making for an oral history of KMT veterans.
 They recount their tragic experience of war, defeat, and the following separation from homeland and life as exiles on the island of Taiwan.

 This documentary starts with a family album and goes beyond that, becoming a historical portrait.
 Because of her compassion for, and identification with, the interviewees, witnessed by her twice entering the frame, this documentary’s supposed objectivity remains the subject of debate.